This tutorial will show you how to configure builtin Prometheus scraper to monitor Stash backup and recovery operations as well as Stash operator.

 prometheus.io/pushgateway_scheme: http

-The following three annotations point to api
+The following three annotations point to api endpoints which provides operator specific metrics.

 prometheus.io/operator_path: /metrics